Battle of Maserfield: Outbreak of war

 The cause of the war that led to Maserfield is unknown.
 The historian Bede, writing in the next century, portrayed Oswald as a saintly figure in his Historia ecclesiastica gentis Anglorum; his desire to portray Oswald in a positive light may have led him to omit mention of Oswald's aggressive warfare.
 He says only that Oswald died fighting for his country at Maserfield, giving the impression that the battle was part of a "just war".

 Penda's Welsh allies may have included Cynddylan ap Cyndrwyn of Powys: the awdl-poem Marwnad Cynddylan, thought to have been composed shortly after his death, says of him that "when the son of Pyd requested, how ready he was".
 This may be a reference to Penda, the son of Pybba, meaning that Cynddylan was eager to fight in battle alongside him.
-Cadwaladr ap Cadwallon is also thought to have donated reinforcements to Penda from the Kingdom of Gwynedd.

 Battle

 The outcome of the battle was defeat for the Northumbrians.
 Bede mentions the story that Oswald prayed for the souls of his soldiers when he saw that he was about to die.
 Oswald's body was cut into pieces, and his head and arms mounted on poles; the parts were retrieved in the next year by his brother and successor Oswiu.
 Since Penda was a pagan and Oswald was Christian, the latter was subsequently venerated as a martyr and saint.
 Bede reports a number of miracles attributed to Oswald's bones and to the spot where he died.
 (In the 12th century, Henry of Huntingdon wrote of the battle: "It is said the plain of Maserfeld was white with the bones of the Saints".)
 The Historia Brittonum accredits Penda's victory to "diabolical agency", but the characterization of the battle as a clash between Christians and pagans may be oversimplified if there were Welsh, who were Christian, fighting on Penda's side.
 The 20th-century historian, D. P. Kirby, wrote that the battle left Penda as "without question the most powerful Mercian ruler so far to have emerged in the midlands".